 Tor-NAY-do?
 No, it’s Tor-NA-do and just off of Capitol Square in an 1850s building with low lighting, sultry Sinatra tunes and a few booths that are perfectly suited for two.

-In addition to 8- to 28-ounce steaks, specialties range from rack of lamb to a venison tenderloin filet.
+In addition to 8- to 28-ounce steaks, Tornado Steak House specialties range from rack of lamb to a venison tenderloin filet.
 Add a side of Yorkshire pudding instead of the more typical baked potato.

-To linger after dinner, head one floor down to The Corral, a swanky little bar and lounge with late-night nibbles until 1 a.m.
+To linger after dinner, the lounge offers late-night nibbles until 1 a.m.